-The WorldDAB General Assembly is an annual members meeting where members make decisions on the strategic direction of WorldDAB.
+The WorldDAB General Assembly is an annual member meeting where members make decisions on the strategic direction of WorldDAB.
 The General Assembly provides an opportunity for members to share their experiences and insight on all aspects of digital radio rollout.

 The Steering Board is comprised of elected representatives from WorldDAB member organisations who oversee the operational and financial management of the organisation, implementing strategic measures to ensure the successful rollout of DAB+.

 View full list of WorldDAB Steering Board Members